 There’s a lot you can learn from retail.
-So, I’ve compiled a list of everything, good and bad, that I’ve learnt in the last 7 years.
+So, I’ve compiled a list of everything, good and bad, that I learnt in those 7 years.
 I also feel I should point out these views are all my own.

 Yes, this is the foundation of all customer focused jobs.
-But most retail workers will tell you that there are numerous occasions where that rule is bollocks.
+But most retail workers will tell you that there are numerous occasions where that rule is a load of crap.
 Be it twisting of your words, lying through their teeth or kicking up a fuss because the cost of something is a mere 10p over what you initially quoted.
 Sometimes, the customer is just an asshole.

 I don’t like kids at the best of times.
 But those days where they just keep coming into the shop are enough to put you off reproducing for good.
-From sticky hands on displays to tantrums and wetting themselves in the waiting area, I would usually go home with one thing on my mind… taking my birth control pill.
+From sticky hands on displays to tantrums and wetting themselves in the waiting area (upon me telling them we didn’t have a customer toilet, one parent pointed at me and said to her child “it’s okay darling, if you wee yourself, SHE can clean it up”), I would usually go home with one thing on my mind… taking my birth control pill.
 My top tip for dealing with weekends and half term?
 Take two paracetamols in the morning and pop a bottle of wine in the fridge for later.

 The general public can be horrible people.
 And what’s worse, it’ll be over the most ridiculous, first world problem thing.